Bayesian Gaussian Process ODEs via Double Normalizing Flows

-The resulting function $G_{K} \circ \boldsymbol{f}$ can be used as the vector field in the ODE model since it is a valid multivariate stochastic process in the same input space by Kolmogorov’s consistency theorem \cite{oksendal2013stochastic}.
-By compounding $K$ such transformations, we obtain a transformed a priori that is a highly flexible and expressive representation of the original vector field.
+The resulting function $G_{K} \circ \boldsymbol{f}$ can be used as the vector field in the ODE model since, by Kolmogorov’s consistency theorem \citep{oksendal2013stochastic}, it is a valid multivariate stochastic process in the same input space.
+By compounding $K$ such transformations, we obtain a transformed prior distribution that is a highly flexible and expressive representation of the true vector field.

-To train the compound transformation, we propose to use variational inference \cite{blei2017variational,zhang2018advances}, which has several benefits over maximum likelihood estimation.
-In a traditional GP model, the log marginal likelihood is optimized in closed form.
-However, in the present framework, this quantity is intractable, and hence we resort to variational inference via the Evidence Lower Bound (ELBO).
-By maximizing the ELBO, we can approximate the true posterior distribution over the latent variables.
-This allows us to learn the parameters of the compound transformation in a tractable and scalable manner.
-Next, we will introduce how to construct an expressive approximation in the proposed model.